BeurskensDylan/beurskensdylan/README.md

 - 👀 Trying to reach the title of Full-stack JavaScript Developer
 - 🌱 At this moment I am looking to learn everything the beautiful language JavaScript has to offer!
 - 💞️ Planning to work on a startup company
-- 📫 You can reach me on via email! info@dylanbeurskens.com
+- 📫 You can reach me via email! info@dylanbeurskens.com

 <!---